Charge superradiance on charged BTZ black holes: Conclusions

-It would be interesting to explore what effect the superradiant modes we have found in this paper have on the definition of quantum states for a charged scalar field on a charged BTZ black hole.
-On four-dimensional asymptotically flat black holes, the presence of superradiant modes introduces subtleties in the construction of quantum states, both in the rotating \cite{Frolov:1989jh,Ottewill:2000qh,Duffy:2005mz,Casals:2005kr,Casals:2012es} and charged scenarios \cite{Balakumar:2022yvx}, and one might anticipate similar challenges on a BTZ black hole.
+It would be interesting to explore what effect the superradiantly scattered modes we have found in this paper have on the definition of quantum states for a charged scalar field on a charged BTZ black hole.
+On four-dimensional asymptotically flat black holes, the presence of superradiantly scattered modes introduces subtleties in the construction of quantum states, both in the rotating \cite{Frolov:1989jh,Ottewill:2000qh,Duffy:2005mz,Casals:2005kr,Casals:2012es} and char-ged scenarios \cite{Balakumar:2022yvx}, and one might anticipate similar challenges on a BTZ black hole.
 Neutral scalar field modes on a neutral BTZ black hole are given by hypergeometric functions which simplifies the analysis \cite{Dappiaggi:2017pbe,Bussola:2017wki}.
 For a charged scalar field on a charged BTZ background there appears to be no simple closed-form expression for the modes, which will complicate the construction.
 We therefore postpone further consideration of the quantum charged scalar field to future work.